 A few good questions to ask in advance might be:

 Many hosts are people not very used to computers, and they are often also living without an internet connection.
-Apart from that they are usually very busy maintaining their property and managing current volunteers.
+Apart from that, they are usually very busy maintaining their property and managing current volunteers.

-So expect to wait a while for the host to reply to you, and don’t be too annoyed if you only receive a few replies despite sending out a lot of messages.
+Expect to wait a while for the host to reply to you, and don’t be too annoyed if you only receive a few replies despite sending out a lot of messages.

 As mentioned above, many hosts don’t have internet at all, and many also live in places not accessible by car or other vehicles.
 So before booking a stay with a host living off the grid, make sure that you’re comfortable with walking long distances and not post frequent updates on social media!